fablabbcn/smartcitizen-docs/docs/Troubleshooting.md

 !!! tip "Learn more"
     Learn more about all the components and the software inside the kit in the [**Components**](/Components) documentation section.

+## The kit does not boot with the PMS Sensor

+Make sure that you power the Smart Citizen Kit with a _good enough USB cable_ and with an adaptor that can provide at least 1A.
+We have found some issues when powering the sensor with a thin cable, or from a weak power source, like a screen.

 ## Known (fixed) issues